We are now selling tickets to Taylors Irish Nights. Tickets on sale now! Read More

 Cork Hill is the stop for one of Dublin’s most famous landmarks Dublin Castle.
 The castle has a very colourful history and its past functions vary from originally being built by King John of England in 1230 with the purpose of defending Dublin from invaders, the fortification was gradually modified over the centuries and eventually turned into a Georgian styled Palace.
 Nowadays it serves as a tourist attraction and for state functions, most notably the inauguration of the President of Ireland.
 Find out more here

 Completed in 1191 St. Patrick’s Cathedral is both Ireland’s tallest and largest church.
 First opened as a Catholic church after the English reformation the cathedral converted to Church of Ireland around 1537.
 The cathedral is now the national cathedral for the church of Ireland with many notable deans buried in the floor and grounds such as Dublin born writer of Gulliver’s Travels Johnathan Swift.
 Right beside the Cathedral is St. Patrick's Park - a great place for a short stroll.

 Taste some of Ireland’s finest whiskey at the Teeling Whiskey Distillery.
 It is the only operational distillery left in Dublin and the first of its kind to open its doors in over 125 years.
 For a day full of fun, facts and of course whiskey visit their website and plan your visit.
 Also a short walk from Stop 21 is The Liberties Distillery, where you'll learn a different take on the art of whiskey distilling, and also learn the story of the Liberties...the area of Dublin known as hell.
 Visit the Dublin Liberties Distillery website for more information and to book tickets.

 Irish Museum of Modern Art (IMMA).
-Dublin's third most visited attraction in 2015 (2016 figures are not out yet!)
-The IMMA was formally opened in 1991 by then Taoiseach Charles J Haughey.
+Dublin's third most visited attraction, The IMMA was formally opened in 1991 by then Taoiseach Charles J Haughey.
 IMMA is extremely popular among Dubliners who appreciate the fantastic quality of the exhibitions and events that are held at this venue.
 Visiting the gardens and seeing the stunning Georgian architecture will make the trip even more worthwhile.
 Visit the IMMA website here.
 Not to be missed!